 The entity’s manager is responsible for the fulfillment of accounting obligations specified in the Act even if the place of bookkeeping is outsourced to an external entity.

-Due to several discrepancies between the accounting regulations and the tax law as well as a number of duties of reporting to external bodies such as the Polish National Bank or the Central Statistical Office, the issue of bookkeeping is often outsourced to a professional, fullservice providers.
-In practice, the preparation of tax returns, financial statements and a number of other reports in the Polish language is associated with numerous timeconsuming administrative tasks.
-To meet the expectations of customers, accounting offices offer comprehensive services including: the tax compliance, bookkeeping and other reporting services.
-Because of specialization and innovative IT solutions, the outsourcing gives the possibility to:
+Due to several discrepancies between the accounting regulations and the tax law as well as a number of duties of reporting to external bodies such as the Polish National Bank or the Central Statistical Office, the issue of bookkeeping is often outsourced to professional, full-service providers.
+In practice, the preparation of tax returns, financial statements, and a number of other reports in the Polish language is associated with numerous time-consuming administrative tasks.
+To meet the expectations of customers, accounting offices offer comprehensive services including tax compliance, bookkeeping, and other reporting services.
+Because of specialization and innovative IT solutions, outsourcing gives the possibility to: